-In this enrichment activity, students plot the data, and are expected to predict values that would lie in between the known values.
+In this enrichment activity, students plot the data, and are expected to predict values in between the known values.
 This is accomplished by interpolation, defined as a method of constructing new data points from a set of known data points.
-They can also extrapolate values.
+They also extrapolate values.
 Extrapolation is a type of interpolation in which predictions are made beyond (above or below) the known set of values.